Emmy241/-cybersecurity-intern-task-emmanuel-ajayi/README.md

 ## Brief Note

+## Brief Note

-This assessment was approached from a real-world security perspective, focusing on identifying high-impact risks relevant to a multi-tenant SaaS platform preparing for enterprise adoption.
-Emphasis was placed on practical threat modeling, clear technical reasoning, and realistic defensive and incident response strategies aligned with how security teams operate in production environments
+This assessment was approached from a real-world security perspective, focusing on risks that could materially impact the confidentiality, integrity, and availability of a multi-tenant SaaS platform preparing for enterprise adoption.
+The analysis prioritizes realistic attack scenarios, practical defensive controls, and structured incident response processes aligned with how modern security teams operate in production environments.